-The SSA certification program provides a tiered pathway for operating companies to achieve certification, enabling a gradual transition to increasing levels of sustainability performance over time.

-Steel suppliers seeking SSA certification can choose to comply to the criteria under one of the four certification pathways listed (L1, L2A, L2B or L3).
+The SSA Program provides a tiered pathway for steel sites to achieve certification, enabling a gradual transition to increasing levels of sustainability performance over time.
+Steel sites seeking SSA certification can choose to comply to the criteria under one of the four certification pathways listed (L1, L2A, L2B or L3).

-Steel producers or manufacturing mills seeking SSA verification must comply to the criteria under SSA Credit 4.1 A-E.
+Raw steel manufacturing mills seeking SSA verification must comply to the criteria under SSA Credit 4.1 A-E.